DanielC2008/chinook-database/queries.md

 Provide a query only showing the Customers from Brazil.

+SELECT * From Customer
+WHERE Country = 'Brazil'

 Provide a query showing the Invoices of customers who are from Brazil.
 The resultant table should show the customer's full name, Invoice ID, Date of the invoice and billing country.

 Provide a query showing only the Employees who are Sales Agents.